Paraunitary Matrices, Entropy, Algebraic Condition Number and Fourier Computation: Replacing constant gates with an indeterminate

 We are now ready to state our main result.

 \begin{theorem} Assume algorithm $\A=(M^{(0)},\dots, M^{(m)})$ computes $F$, and is algebraically $\kappa$-well conditioned.
 Then

 \end{theorem}

 The proof is presented in the remainder of the paper, for the case $\A$ is integral with respect to some $\frac 2 3 \leq \Delta \leq1$.
-The general case, using limit arguments, is deferred to Appendix~\ref{sec:thmgen}.
-We will use the notation $\rho := \frac{\log \kappa}{2\log \Delta^{-1}}$, or $\Delta^{-\rho} = \sqrt \kappa$.
-We will also make the implicit assumption that $\kappa=n^{o(1)}$, because otherwise the statement of the theorem is obvious from the trivial observation that computation of $F$ requires linearly many steps.
+The general case, using limit arguments, is deferred to Section~\ref{sec:thmgen}.
+But first,